oliver32767/cork/readme.md

     raise HTTPError(404, "The page you requested can not be found")
 ```

-For more information on using Bottle, check the [Bottle API reference](http://bottlepy.org/docs/dev/api.html).
+For more information on using the Bottle api, check the [Bottle API reference](http://bottlepy.org/docs/dev/api.html).